Morsmalleo/AhMyth/README.md

 ## <div align="center"><ins>Installation</ins></div>

-Instructions for installing AhMyth can be found in the following AhMyth Setup Wiki Pages.
+Instructions for installing AhMyth can be found in the following Setup Wiki Pages.

 You can either install AhMyth by using the source code, or by using the Binary files.